 Leave Room for Dessert: Slim Chickens Launches Cherry Cheesecake Jar Dessert

-September 25, 2025 // Franchising.com // FAYETTEVILLE, AR – Slim Chickens is capturing hearts at the close of the meal, too—with made-by-hand daily desserts worth saving room for.
-Starting September 29, Slim Chickens locations nationwide will debut the latest seasonal addition to its beloved lineup of jar desserts: Cherry Cheesecake.
+FAYETTEVILLE, Ark., Sept.
+29, 2025 // PRNewswire // -- Slim Chickens is capturing hearts at the close of the meal, too—with made-by-hand daily desserts worth saving room for.
+Starting September 29, Slim Chickens locations will debut the latest seasonal addition to its beloved lineup of jar desserts: Cherry Cheesecake.

 Housed in a signature take-home mason jar, this sweet escape dessert features layers of creamy New York–style cheesecake, tart cherry pie filling, and fluffy whipped topping.
 It's a bold new twist on a timeless classic—rich, nostalgic, and just the right amount of indulgent.